RetroAchievements/api-docs/docs/v1/feed/get-top-ten-users.md

 # getTopTenUsers

-A call to this function will retrieve the current top ten users on the site.
+A call to this endpoint will retrieve the current top ten users on the site.

 ## Examples